-In addition to scientific interests, imperialist fantasies often played a role in these expeditions, which, as in the case of the Janssen Observatory, saw themselves as European projects.
+In addition to scientific interests, imperialist fantasies often played a role in these expeditions, which, as in the case of the Janssen Observatory, were presented as European projects.
 This also applied to a country like Switzerland without its own colonies, where, like the vastness of the eternal ice of the Arctic or the exoticism of Indonesia, altitude also attracted the interest of Swiss naturalists because it combined science, national self-imagination and a spirit of adventure.
-By the end of the 19th century, these symbolic dimensions of Alpine heights had already taken shape: the Alpine region as a European-international and homosocial space of experience, but also as a natural laboratory, as a predestined vantage point for meteorological and astronomical observations and, of course, as an extreme test environment for physiological experiments.
+By the end of the 19th century, these symbolic dimensions of Alpine heights had already taken shape: the Alpine region as a European–international and homosocial space of experience, but also as a natural laboratory, as a predestined vantage point for meteorological and astronomical observations and, of course, as an extreme test environment for physiological experiments.

 A second attempt for the Jungfrau Railway

 In the case of the first concession for a cable car up the Jungfrau in 1891, Koechlin's project failed due to proof of safety and the financial burden.
-Others already sensed the business.
+Others already sensed the business opportunities.
 Among them were Emil Strub and Hans Studer, who submitted a concession application on February 12, 1892 for a parallel project to run a railroad from Kleine Scheidegg to the Eiger.
 Although this application was also assessed positively, it failed due to lack of money.
-In the case of other and older successful railroad projects, the money problem had always been solved by the fact that there were often entrepreneurial personalities with connections and large financial resources in the background.
+In the case of other and older successful railroad projects, the money problem had always been solved by the fact that there were often entrepreneurs with connections and large financial resources in the background.
 Industrialists also often wanted to create a monument to themselves with the Protestant magic formula of money and spirit.
 Thanks to their connections, the wealthy entrepreneurs brought in the necessary financial resources in the form of public limited companies.
 Unlike penniless engineers, they were able to speculate that the tourist attraction they created would pay off.
 From a financial point of view, railroads in the 19th century were huge speculative projects that were often carried out on the shoulders of the local population and workers.

-In the case of the Jungfrau Railway, it was the railroad entrepreneur and politician Adolf Guyer-Zeller who took over the Jungfrau Railway project from Koechlin in 1893 and was also to see it through to completion.
+As for the Jungfrau Railway, it was the railroad entrepreneur and politician Adolf Guyer-Zeller who took over the Jungfrau Railway project from Koechlin in 1893 and was also to see it through to completion.
 Guyer-Zeller had inherited a huge fortune from his father with the Neuthal cotton mill in the canton of Zurich and had also made large profits with railroad shares.
 Thanks to this money, Guyer-Zeller became active as an entrepreneur and proved to have a good nose for the railroad business in particular.
-Guyer-Zeller even founded a financial company specifically for the Jungfrau Railway project: the Guyerzellerbank.
+Guyer-Zeller even founded a financial business specifically for the Jungfrau Railway project: the Guyerzellerbank.
 Guyer-Zeller is said to have had a flash of inspiration during a hike above Mürren in 1893, which he ingeniously sketched in his diary.
-From Mürren, the Jungfrau is clearly visible on the other side of the valley - and Guyer-Zeller's visionary eye immediately recognized the optimal route for the railroad from Kleine Scheidegg, which had been opened up for tourism by the Wengernalp Railway that year.
+From Mürren, the Jungfrau is clearly visible on the other side of the valley – and Guyer-Zeller's visionary eye immediately recognized the optimal route for the railroad from Kleine Scheidegg, which had been opened up for tourism by the Wengernalp Railway that year.
 Without further ado, Guyer-Zeller submitted a concession application to the federal government in December 1893.
 This sketch from his diary has remained in the collective memory as a testimony to his Faustian deed, despite the fact that after the concession was granted, he also announced a design competition worth 30,000 francs, thus leaving the actual design of the railroad to the real experts.